codemagic-ci-cd/codemagic-docs/content/publishing-yaml/distribution.md

 2. After running the command, your default browser should prompt for authorization to your Firebase project - when access is granted, the necessary token will appear in your terminal.
 3. Copy and [encrypt](https://github.com/codemagic-ci-cd/codemagic-docs/blob/master/content/building/encrypting) the token using the Codemagic UI.
 4. Add your encrypted token to your .yaml file by setting it under your environment variables with the name `FIREBASE_TOKEN`.
-5. Create a new script for publishing to Firebase Hosting in your scripts section of the .yaml after the build step
+5. Create a new script for publishing to Firebase Hosting in your scripts section of the .yaml file and add it right after the build step
 ```
     - name: Publish to Firebase Hosting
       script: |
         firebase deploy --token "$FIREBASE_TOKEN"
 ```
-When the build is successful, you can find your application published to Firebase Hosting.
-It is also possible to retrieve the direct URL from the log output in the UI in case of a successful build under the publishing script
+When the build is successful, you can see your application published to Firebase Hosting.
+You can find the direct URL to the deployed build also from the log output in Codemagic UI:
 ```
 ✔  Deploy complete!